 Julia Marshall, a Sociology major with a minor in Psychology and Women's Studies, was a sophomore in the Spring of 2017.
 She has a deep passion for helping adolescents grow into compassionate, kind, honest, hardworking, intellectual and healthy individuals, so that they may thrive in society regardless of their socioeconomic background.
 While in Boston, Julia interned with Let’s Get Ready and held positions through the organization as the Site Director and a Coach at Medford High School.
 Let's Get Ready provides low-income, first generation high school students in the New England and Mid-Atlantic regions with a variety of resources and supports to assist them to and through college.

-Jillian Morrone, a Communications major and Music minor, was a senior at the time of her participation in Semester in the City.
+Jillian Morrone, a Communication major and Music minor, was a senior at the time of her participation in Semester in the City.
 While in Boston, Jillian interned with the Schott Foundation for Public Education.
 Since its founding in 1991, the Schott Foundation has been a national leader in social justice philanthropy and public education advocacy.
 Schott strategically resources advocacy campaigns to provide students with an opportunity to learn through a hybrid of direct investment, network building, communications, and policy advocacy.

 Karen Porl, a Psychology major, was a junior in the Spring of 2017.
 In Boston, Karen combined her previous experience working with children and her passion for ending stigmas regarding mental health issues at her internship with Doc Wayne Youth Services.
 Serving 250 kids per week, Doc Wayne connects with kids through a sports based therapeutic curriculum.
 They strive to empower children to gain greater self-esteem, form healthy relationships with those around them, and make positive choices throughout their life.